projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

         def buttonReleased():
         	print(“Button was released”)

 4. The functions we have now defined will be used in conjunction with the three event **properties** of pressing, holding, and releasing the button.
-The Button class has: ".when_pressed", ".when_held", and ".when_released".The two properties that are  self explanatory and do not need much explaining are ".when_pressed" and ".when_released".
+The Button class has: ".when_pressed", ".when_held", and ".when_released".
+The two properties that are  self explanatory and do not need much explaining are ".when_pressed" and ".when_released".
 On the other hand, ".when_held" can take in a specified time for the function to run.
 This is done by specifying “hold_time=[some_float]”, where some_float is a float data type, within the instantiation of our Button class.

 `button = Button(4)` <br>
 Will now be:<br>